 Give DIY toys a shot

 If you’re one of those wonderful people whose hands can make anything they can imagine, your child is a lucky one.
-In that case, you can get some leftover wood pieces and shape them into toys, which your little one can color with you.
+In that case, you can get some leftover wood pieces and shape them into toys, which your little one can colour with you.
 Taking part in the making of a toy will surely have your kid appreciate it more.

 Perhaps you can knit dolls, make paper animals or even take old tires and reuse them as a see-saw, a swing or a rocking horse for your kid.
 On the other hand, if you’re not really the creative type, there are still some simple toys you can make for and with your child.
-These include natural home-made playdough, sock or glove toys and various activity boards for kids of different ages.
+These include natural homemade playdough, sock or glove toys and various activity boards for kids of different ages.

-Furthermore, if the holidays are near, you can make decorations out of paper, cardboard boxes, toilet paper roles, plastic bottles or felt.
+Furthermore, if the holidays are near, you can make decorations out of paper, cardboard boxes, toilet paper rolls, plastic bottles or felt.
 None of these materials are complicated to use for toys and you can go online to find detailed instructions for pretty much anything you want to make.

 If you’re trying to lead a greener life and want your children to care for the environment as much as you do, then start at the earliest of their age.
-The type of toys described here can help you achieve your goal easily, so make sure that your kids enjoy their every day, playing with the best toys you can think of.
+The type of toys described here can help you achieve your goal easily, so make sure that your kids enjoy their every day, playing with the best eco-friendly and Sustainable toys you can think of.